AVGRadmin/DeepLiveCam/README.md

 The Makefile includes commands to clean up directories, download and set up models, build the Docker image, and run the application using the specified service.
 Users can specify the service and image directly when executing commands, adding flexibility to the setup.

 ### Usage
+#### Getting existing submodules:
+- Run `make submodule-update` to download and set up the necessary models for the application.
+This command clones the model repository and prepares the models for use.
 #### Setting Up Models:

 - Run `make setup_models` to download and set up the necessary models for the application.
 This command clones the model repository and prepares the models for use.